The Floral Language of Blossom Timing in Apples

 This is what modern tags reduce to a number.

-Flowering Group 1 through 7
+The Flowering Groups: 1 through 7

 It sounds bureaucratic.
 It isn’t.
 It’s a record of centuries of watching.